 Each year the Yr 5 students undertake a major production where students have the opportunity to be involved in backstage, lighting and sound production as well as be part of the on-stage cast.

 Mount View Primary School has many extra-curricular activities available in the Arts.
-Students can take part in our junior choir, the senior choir, the training band, the stage band, the rock band, junior dance club and senior dance club.
+Students can take part in our Junior choir, the Senior choir, the ‘Big Band’, the Stage band, the Rock band, Junior dance club and Senior dance club.

 There is also a strong instrumental music program at Mount View with a well-resourced instrumental music room and dedicated and committed teachers that support their students at the many performance opportunities available to them throughout the year.